 Cheryl’s first segment aired on December 16, 1999.
 She took viewers to the fashionable Austin boutiques, events and introduced up and coming designers to the Austin viewing audience.
-The format of the fashion segment was educational, fun and gave much-needed exposure to Austin fashion businesses and designers that would otherwise not receive any type of television coverage.
+The format of the fashion segment was educational, fun and gave much-needed exposure to Austin fashion businesses and designers who would otherwise not receive any type of television coverage.
 The response was always positive; events had higher attendance and traffic from a featured business always increased.

 Cheryl was the first on-air personality for News 8 Austin to be recognized for her work by the Austin Chronicle; she was honored with the critic’s pick for “Best Fashion Coverage on Local TV.”
 She also covered the catwalks at New York’s Fashion Week in a highly praised week-long series for News 8 Austin.

 Cheryl’s next fashion chapter was leaning toward the internet.
 If there could websites about all news how about an all fashion website!
 She registered her domain name in 2004 and her vision for Fashionably Austin.com launched in July 2009 at the same time the first Austin Fashion Week launched.
 Again, Cheryl launched another first in the Austin Fashion market, the only all fashion website that featured Austin fashion news about designers, events, and boutiques.

 Shortly after Fashionably Austin.com launched, Cheryl took a chance to get credentialed to attend New York Fashion Week.
 Her persistence paid off when she was accepted to be a part of the credentialed press corps for New York Fashion Week and has attended every year, twice a year since 2009.
 She was also asked to represent Planet Fashion TV to shoot during Paris Fashion Week and has supplied video for the German publication Erdbeerlounge.
 She has interviewed many fashion industry icons such as Diane von Furstenburg, Clinton Kelly, Tim Gunn, Rebecca Taylor, Jill Stuart, Carson Cressley, Chloe Dao and countless more.
 Click Here to see who else!